 From its Latin roots, our word compassion means “to feel or suffer together with.”
 This requires putting ourselves mentally in the position of the other person, in order to feel their emotion — be it anger, fear, hunger, pain, or despair.
 Jesus wasn’t irritated at the crowds around Him; He felt with them, seeing them as helpless and harassed, imagining their pain as His own.
 Here, His response was to urge His disciples to beseech God for more workers to help meet their physical and spiritual needs.

-When helping His disciples to get away to rest from the demands of the crowds, they found more demanding crowds waiting for them at their intended retreat (Mark 6:34).
+When Jesus helped His disciples to get away from the demands of the crowd to rest, they found more demanding crowds waiting for them at their intended retreat (Mark 6:34).
 But His response was compassion, which was acted out in patiently teaching them.
 His response of compassion was worked out in different ways in various situations.
 Faced with a crowd with nothing to eat, He fed them.
 (Mark 8:2) Deeply moved and troubled by Lazarus’ grief-struck family and the mourning crowd (John 11:33,38), He wept and raised Lazarus back to life.

 A repeated emphasis throughout Old and New Testaments is that the compassion we undeserving sinners receive from our gracious God obligates us to show the same kind of compassion to the undeserving people around us.
 Not only should our compassion be given without consideration of how deserving the recipient is , but also our feelings should be expressed in actions.